The Perfect 10 Day Japan Itinerary for First Time Visitors

 Nagamachi Samurai District

-Just as the name states, Nagamachi is a historic district that Samurai once lived in.
-How cool is that??🤯 This quaint district brings a very peaceful atmosphere with a small river that runs through it.
+Just as the name states, Nagamachi is a historic district where Samurai once lived.
+How cool is that?? 🤯 This quaint district brings a very peaceful atmosphere with a small river that runs through it.

-The Nomura-ke Samurai Residence is traditional Samurai Residence that once belonged to a wealthy samurai family that served the Maeda Clan.
-Being the highlight of the district, if you are fascinated by the Samurai, this is a must visit!
+The Nomura-ke Samurai Residence is a traditional Samurai Residence that once belonged to a wealthy samurai family who served the Maeda Clan.
+Being the highlight of the district, if you are fascinated by the Samurai, this is a must-visit!

 Omicho Market

-Known as Kanazawa’s Kitchen, then Omicho Market is over 400 years old and, with more than 180 stalls, is the largest market in Kanazawa.
-This is the perfect spot to dive deeper into the local’s daily life and enjoying the freshest seafood and delicious street food.
+Known as Kanazawa’s Kitchen, Omicho Market is over 400 years old and, with more than 180 stalls, is the largest market in Kanazawa.
+This is the perfect spot to dive deeper into the locals’ daily life and enjoy the freshest seafood and delicious street food.

 Day 7-8: Kyoto